mrreyes512/Find-Your-Why/draft_why_statement.md

     Partner: Steven Maicach
     Location: His house

-### Steven's thoughts
+### [rough]Steven's thoughts

 * kept coming back to Pushing people
 * Push a team full of people
 * have vision and have people march toward it
 * get people to share your ideas
   * Idea inception
   * idea adoption
 * Looking for efficiencies of day to day
 * Stick to your gut
 * Vision

 ### Friend's Exercise

     "Why are you friends with me?""

-outlook on life
+* outlook on life
-help each other out
+* help each other out
-good listener
+* good listener
-able to talk about things with you head screwed on shoulders never took advantage of other people
+* able to talk about things with you
+* head screwed on shoulders
+* never took advantage of other people

 ## Draft Statement Trials